0.2 - The stages of a Bilan Carbone®

 🌐 English version of this image.

-At the launch of a Bilan Carbone® approach, it is necessary to frame:
+When launching a Bilan Carbone® approach, it is necessary to frame:

-• The maturity level the organisation in terms of carbon accounting and its position on the low-carbon transition pathway.
+The maturity level the organisation in terms of carbon accounting and its position on the low-carbon transition pathway.
 This involves drawing up an initial diagnosis: is the organisation carrying out its first or nth Bilan Carbone®?
 What are the internal and external expectations?
 What resources are available?
 Will this be a first or nth awareness-raising on planetary issues?
-The method is divided into 3 main maturity levels in order to propose requirements adapted to the organisation and its objectives: Beginner, Intermediate and Advanced.
+The method is broken down into 3 main maturity levels in order to propose requirements adapted to the organisation and its objectives: Beginner, Intermediate and Advanced.

 This method necessarily focuses on the induced emissions by a organisation.